tylerwillis/super-tortoise/content/pages/posts/how-to-be-an-angel-investor.md

 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum
 excerpt: >-
-  This presentation has been viewed Success as an angel investor boils down to whether you can pick the right companies.
+  This presentation has been viewed over 475,000 times since it was published.
+  Success as an angel investor boils down to whether you can pick the right companies.
 The information in this presentation won’t make you a successful angel investor on it’s own, but it can help you avoid the common pitfalls and develop a better understanding of how this market works and whether you’re ready for it.
 seo:
   title: ''
   description: ''